dandange8005/Ultra-Essentials/README.md

 For more information on MkDocs, please see the [user guide](https://www.mkdocs.org/user-guide/).

 Material for MkDocs is a theme for MkDocs that is based on the Material Design guidelines.
 It provides a clean and modern look and feel for your documentation.
 It also provides a number of features such as a search bar, a table of contents, and a sidebar.

+Benefits of using Material for MkDocs:

+- Documentation
+- Clean and modern look and feel
+- Responsive design
+- Search bar
+- Automatic table of contents
+- Dynamic navigation
+- Customisable
+- Easy to use and configure
+- Markdown syntax
+- localisation
+- Accessibility
+- Free and open source

 For more information on Material for MkDocs, please see the [documentation](https://squidfunk.github.io/mkdocs-material/).